UK Jewish Film Festival: Pears Short Film Fund at UK Jewish Film

-Currently sponsored by The Pears Foundation, the Pears Short Film Fund at UK Jewish Film offers two filmmakers grants of up to £10,000 (for the production of a short film – drama, animation or factual – on a Jewish theme.
+Currently sponsored by The Pears Foundation, the Pears Short Film Fund at UK Jewish Film offers two filmmakers grants of up to £15,000 (for the production of a short film – drama, animation or factual – on a Jewish theme.
 The scheme is open to all filmmakers resident in the UK.
 Pears Short Film Fund films have won and been nominated for many awards including BAFTAs (samuel-613) and Academy Awards (Sidney Turtlebaum).
-From 2018 the grant award was increased to up to £13,500 for each film.
 The commissioned films are given their world premieres at the annual UK Jewish Film Festival.
 Films produced by the fund to date are:

 2005 The Holocaust Tourist: Whatever happened to never happen again?..